Caching and resuming

 • Changing the task script

-• Changing an input file or bundled script used by the task
+• Changing a bundled script used by the task

-If a process modifies its own input files, it cannot be resumed for the reasons described in the previous point.
-As a result, processes that modify their own input files are considered an anti-pattern and should be avoided.
+If a process modifies its input files, it cannot be resumed.
+Avoid processes that modify their own input files as this is considered an anti-pattern.

 Inconsistent file attributes